nishanths/impl/README.md

   -interface string
     	interface name to find implementing types for, format: packageName.interfaceName -path string
-    	absolute or relative path to directory to file
+    	absolute or relative path to directory or file
 ```

 The `-interface` and `-path` flags are required.